By creators of Barkio, Dog Monitor, and renowned vets

 Counter-conditioning is teaching a new conditional reflex/new response to an old stimulus.

-The time the dog is able to stay alone without stress is set in the beginning.
+The time the dog can stay alone without stress is set in the beginning.
 It can be seconds or minutes.
 After seconds (minutes), the time during which the dog is alone is increasingly prolonged.
 Departures and returns are being done without emotions and without paying attention to the dog.
 The owner gives the dog a filling toy before he/she leaves.
 When the dog gets up and tries to follow the owner, he/she comes back and takes the toy away from the dog.
 The training continues until the dog fully calms down and is interested in the toy again.

-Departures are only indicated at first or the owner only goes to next room.
+Departures are only indicated at first or the owner only goes to the next room.
 Only when the dog endures these indicated departures well, the owner should try to open the door to the corridor, step out and immediately come back.
 He/she should try to close the door and open it right away.
-The owner should then leave home for a couple seconds or minutes and progressively prolong the time of absence by 1–2 minutes.
+The owner should then leave home for a couple of seconds or minutes and progressively prolong the time of absence by 1–2 minutes.
 He/she should gradually start to behave the same way as when he/she is actually leaving – takes the bag, keys, puts on shoes, etc. If the dog is still nervous, it is necessary to come back to the point where the dog was calm.

 As soon as the dog is able to be alone for 30 minutes, the period may be prolonged by 5–10 minutes.
 If the dog is able to stay alone for 2–3 hours, the training is no longer necessary.
 It should not stay alone longer than it is comfortable though.